jsnkle/Celtic-Lunar-Seasonal-Calendar/celtic-month-meanings.md

 ## The Month Names and Their Sacred Meanings

-### 1. **Bláthú** (BLAH•too) - The Flowering of Potential
+### 1. **Eadarra** (AH•dar•ra) - The Sacred Threshold
 *The month containing the spring equinox*

-Bláthú, meaning "blooming" or "flowering" in Irish, marks the awakening of the world from winter's slumber.
-This is the time when the seed that has lain dormant in darkness finally pushes through the soil toward light.
-As the days and nights achieve perfect balance at the equinox, Bláthú reminds us that we too exist in a state of dynamic equilibrium between opposing forces.

-The energy of Bláthú invites us to recognize the dormant potential within ourselves that is ready to burst forth.
-Just as the first flowers brave the lingering cold to bloom, this month encourages courage and the willingness to emerge renewed after periods of introspection or challenge.
-It is a time of birth, new beginnings, and the miracle of creation manifesting from the void.
+Eadarra, meaning "between" or "in-between state" in Irish, honors the liminal space of transition between winter's end and spring's full emergence.
+This first month of varying length embodies the threshold quality of all beginnings—the sacred pause between what was and what will be.

 In Celtic tradition, the spring equinox represented a powerful threshold between worlds.
 Our ancestors understood that such liminal times were when the veil between worlds grew thin, allowing for profound insights and communication with the Otherworld.
-Bláthú thus carries the energy of prophecy, inspiration, and unexpected illumination.
+Eadarra thus carries the energy of prophecy, inspiration, and unexpected illumination.

+The variable length of Eadarra serves as a profound spiritual & philosophical reminder: transitions don't conform to rigid timeframes but take exactly as long as they need.
+In some years, this threshold month may be brief—a rapid awakening; in others, it stretches longer—a gradual unfolding.
+This unpredictability reflects the true nature of transformation, which rarely follows our predetermined schedules.

+In Celtic tradition, thresholds were considered places of immense power and potency.
+The doorway, the shoreline, the forest edge—these in-between spaces were where magic was most possible, where seers could glimpse the Otherworld.
+Eadarra carries this liminal energy, reminding us that we stand in a gateway between past and future, between who we were and who we are becoming.

 ### 2. **Brigid** (BRIJ•id) - The Sacred Flame
 *Goddess of poetry, healing, and smithcraft*